nacorga/datataki/README.md

 ```

 ### Error Handling
-- Invalid events are logged to console in debug mode
+- Invalid events are logged to console in debug mode.
-- Failed event submissions are retried in the next batch
+- Failed event submissions are retried in the next batch.
+When multiple failures occur the retry delay increases exponentially up to one minute.
-- Network errors are handled gracefully with fallback to fetch if sendBeacon fails
+- Network errors are handled gracefully with fallback to fetch if sendBeacon fails.

 ## Browser Support
 - Modern browsers with ES6+ support